Jebaitedneko/mido_G_autoporter/README.md

 #### [LINUX / TMUX]             [MIDO/OXYGEN] ####

 #### TREBLE RECOVERIES ####
-Treble compatible recoveries can be found in treble-recovery
+Treble compatible recoveries can be found in tools/recoveries

 #### VENDOR PARTITIONING ####
 1. Backup all your data to pc